avicnotes/hyde/_posts/2020-09-26-same-page-internal-links.md

 3. Linking to a section on different webpage.
 4. Create link to element of a different website.

-You can try it out by clicking on any of the four links above.
+You can try it out by clicking on any of the links above.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/JEsLhyAaaFI" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Where and Why you should use Jump links to specific parts of a webpage.
 - **On long articles:** If you have a really long articles, its makes it easy for your users to navigate your website.